 2018 grant list - 61 KB PDF

-The purpose of the Community Engagement Grants is to fund community projects that offer unincorporated area residents n the Community Service Areas an opportunity to participate and be more connected in their communities.
+The purpose of the Community Engagement Grants is to fund community projects that offer unincorporated area residents in the Community Service Areas an opportunity to participate and be more connected in their communities.
 Funded projects must demonstrate how activities are accessible to all residents regardless of race, income, or language spoken.

 Applications are due by 5 p.m. on Friday, October 26, 2018.

-A total of $90,000 will be reimbursed for projects in 2018.
-The King County Department of Natural Resources and Parks Community Service Areas Program will provide funds to selected projects through a letter of award and Memorandum of Agreement.
+A total of $90,000* will be reimbursed for projects in 2019.
+Funding for projects will begin in March, 2019.
+King County Community Service Areas Program will provide funds to selected projects through a letter of award and Memorandum of Agreement.
 Amounts will be limited to less than $5,000 per project.
 A complete list of selected projects will be available online.